ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

 interpreter.
 The **Run script** option causes the file contents to be executed in the global namespace (for example, like the ``execfile()`` function).
 The **Import script as module** option first saves the current file to disk and then executes a Python import operation on the file, which executes in a private namespace.
-Both optons check the syntax of the current file and allow for rapid prototyping.
+Both options check the syntax of the current file and allow for rapid prototyping.

 Special cases